ledisdb/ledisdb/doc/Replication.md

 ## Full Sync Flow

-If slave sync a log but master has purged it, slave has to start a full sync.
+If slave syncs a log but master has purged it, slave has to start a full sync.

 + Master generates a snapshot with current LastLogID and dumps to a file.
 + Slave discards all old data and replicated logs, then loads the dump file and updates CommitID with LastLogID in dump file.